Freedom pass for disabled people

-- has a disability or has suffered an injury, which has a substantial and long term adverse effect on their ability to walk
+- Have a disability or have suffered an injury, which has a substantial and long-term adverse effect on their ability to walk

-- without arms or has long term loss of the use of both arms - confirmed by GP evidence
+- Without arms or have long term loss of the use of both arms - confirmed by GP evidence

-- if you applied for the grant of a licence to drive a motor vehicle under part III of the Road Traffic Act 1988, have your application refused pursuant to section 92 of the Act (physical fitness), otherwise than on the ground of persistent misuse of drugs or alcohol
+- If you applied for a driver’s licence to drive a motor vehicle (under part III of the Road Traffic Act 1988), whereby your application was refused under section 92 of the Act (physical fitness, epilepsy or mental health), otherwise than on the ground of persistent misuse of drugs or alcohol.

-To apply for a disabled persons freedom pass you must fill out the online application form.
+To apply for a disabled persons freedom pass you must submit an application form.

 Apply for a disabled persons freedom pass

-Those with a lifelong condition and whose residency has been confirmed as being on the Electoral Register will automatically receive their new passes in February/March 2022.
-For those residents whose residency has not been confirmed, a letter will be sent requesting confirmation of their residency.
+Those with a lifelong condition and whose residency has been confirmed as being on the Electoral Register will automatically receive their new passes at point of expiry.